alleyway/add-tradingview-alerts-tool/README.md

 ### Send an alert to Alertatron

-This works in the same way as for 3Commas, but Alertatron using a different format for it's messages.
+This works in the same way as for 3Commas, but Alertatron using a different format for its messages.
 For example...

 ```yaml
   message: >